-Happy Birthday to the great Jeffrey Osborne
+Happy Birthday, Jeffrey Osborne

 (March 9) We wish a very happy birthday today to the great Jeffrey Osborne, one of the all-time great soul singers, who has won over millions of fans both as part of LTD and as a solo singer, born March 9, 1948.